This post may contain affiliate links. Please see my disclosure policy for details.

 Tucked away in the ancient and mystical Vale of the White Horse, is The Blowing Stone of Kingston Lisle.

-This curious perforated Sarsen stone has amazed travellers for centuries due to the sound it makes when you blow threw it.
+This curious perforated Sarsen stone has amazed travellers for centuries due to the sound it makes when you blow through it.

 However, it draws national attention from the fact that there is a romantic legend attached to it involving King Alfred the Great.